 Ironic Echo: "That's cheating!"
 "Just taking advantage of the local resources."

-I Shall Taunt You: At the losing end of his chess game, the Doctor claims he can win in three moves.
-This is such a bare-faced lie [that the Cyber-Planner borrows the computing power of his entire army to definitively prove the Doctor's full of it.
+I Shall Taunt You: At the end of his chess game, the Doctor claims he can win in three moves.
+This is such a bare-faced lie that the Cyber-Planner borrows the computing power of his entire army to definitively prove the Doctor's full of it.
 This allows Clara and the soldiers to escape an otherwise-imminent demise and the Doctor to modify a pulse glove to free himself.
-The Doctor was indeed lying.
+For the record, the Doctor was indeed lying.
 He did not have mate in three moves.
-He had it in six.
+He had itin six.

 Jekyll & Hyde: The Cyberplanner is essentially an Evil Counterpart of the Doctor who shares a body with him, taking over periodically before the Doctor is able to regain control.